 Thank Ellen Davis, senior vice president of research and strategic initiatives for the National Retail Federation, who coined the term in 2005.
-For the previous several years, the NRF had noticed a recurring spike in online revenue and traffic on the Monday following Thanksgiving.
+For several years in a row, the NRF had noticed a recurring spike in online revenue and traffic on the Monday following Thanksgiving.
 They believed it was because people were making purchases from their computers at work, where the Internet connections were faster and their kids couldn’t get a sneak peek at their gifts.

-As Cyber Monday became more recognized, shoppers bought into more of its deals and discounts, but it never won the title of “Biggest Online Shopping Day of the Year.”
-This led companies that track online spending to argue that the day was primarily a marketing gimmick and wouldn’t break any records since digital promotions rarely fell on the same day.
+Long story short, the NRF was right.
+The New York Times report used the new term, and publicity about Cyber Monday spread.
+That Monday, online sales reached almost a half-billion dollars, a 26 percent increase from the previous year.
+Year after year, Cyber Monday became more recognized, shoppers bought into more of its deals and discounts, but it didn’t quite live up to the promise of “Biggest Online Shopping Day of the Year.”
+In time, companies that track online spending began to argue that it was primarily a marketing gimmick and wouldn’t break any records, as digital promotions rarely fell on the same day.

-But in 2014, they were proven wrong.
-Cyber Monday became the biggest online shopping day in the country, raking in over $2 billion in sales.
-Now that the bar has been raised to $3 billion, who knows how much the e-commerce industry will continue to grow?
+But in 2014, that all changed.
+That year Cyber Monday became the biggest online shopping day in the country, raking in over $2 billion in sales.
+And each year since, the bar has been raised.